 Several other features should be kept in mind when discussing the age of the universe and the earth: (1) Extrapolation back in time is reasonable, but requires caution.
 (2) Unexpected scientific discoveries in the past have changed age estimates by several orders of magnitude.
 (3) Evidence from special and general relativity suggest that our perception of time is relative, rather than absolute.
-(4) Perhaps time is just the god-of-the-gaps for evolution.
-Given enough time can anything happen, so that the impossible becomes possible and the possible probable?
+(4) Perhaps time is just the god-of-the-gaps for evolution-given enough time anything can happen, so that the impossible becomes possible and the possible probable.
 (5) God's supernatural intervention can at times provide appearance of age, such as for the water-to-wine miracle.

 Geological evidence.
-Although not totally impossible to fit into a short-age model, the following evidence is easier to explain in a long-age model: cooling of batholiths and tectonic plates, the rate for plate tectonic movement, coral reef growth rates, "annual" sedimentary layers that in places may number in the millions, ice core data, length of time for geomagnetic reversals, chemically precipitated sediments, reworked sediments, and evidence of significant animal activity.
+Although not totally impossible to fit into a short-age model, the following evidence is easier to explain in a long-age model: cooling of batholiths and tectonic plates, coral reef growth rates, "annual" sedimentary layers that in places may number in the millions, ice core data, length of time for geomagnetic reversals, reworked sediments, and fossilized evidence of significant animal activity.